From structure mining to unsupervised exploration of atomic octahedral networks: Results

-\textbf{Classification of octahedral connectivity in hybrid iodoplumbates}.
 Small organic molecules have been traditionally used to template the ON \cite{Mitzi2001}, resulting in a wide range of modular (or recombination) structures \cite{Lima-de-Faria1990,Ferraris2008} with a multimeric ON as the inorganic framework.
 A multimeric ON contains more than a single CO in its motif.
 Besides complex oxides \cite{Krivovichev1997}, hybrid metalates \cite{Jin2021} such as iodoplumbates are prominent examples.
-Existing terminologies used to describe the ON connectivity pattern tend to be unstructured.
+Existing terminologies used to describe the ON connectivity pattern are unstructured.
 For example, purely corner-sharing network motifs are classified by (i) the cleaving plane index \cite{Mitzi2001,Saparov2016}, (ii) homologous series \cite{Cao2015,Soe2019}, which contain stacked octahedral layers of varying thickness, and (iii) corrugated network \cite{Mao2017}, which contains W-shaped octahedral sequences with mixed \textit{cis} and \textit{trans} neighbor configurations.
 These classification conventions are mostly derived from the crystallographic shear structures \cite{Voskanyan2021}.

-Moreover, the umbrella term \textit{perovskitoid} from the halide perovskite community \cite{Stoumpos2017} was originally used to denote 1D structures with face-sharing octahedra, but now generally refers to the extended family of hybrid metalates without purely corner-sharing ONs.
+Moreover, the umbrella term \textit{perovskitoid} from the halide perovskite community \cite{Stoumpos2017,gilley2025} was originally used to denote 1D structures with face-sharing octahedra, but now generally refers to the extended family of hybrid metalates without purely corner-sharing ONs.
 In general, these attempts lack specificity in capturing the variety of low-dimensional structures and are incompatible with high-throughput computational screening.